Ghostbusters: Frozen Empire: Plot

-Three years after the events in Summerville, Oklahoma, (Note: As depicted in Ghostbusters: Afterlife (2021)) Callie Spengler, her boyfriend Gary Grooberson, her children Trevor and Phoebe, and their friends Lucky Domingo and Podcast, relocate to New York City to aid Winston Zeddemore and Ray Stantz in re-establishing the Ghostbusters.
-After the group captures a ghost known as the Hell's Kitchen Sewer Dragon, Walter Peck, the Ghostbusters' long-time opponent and the city's mayor, threatens to close them down.
-To appease Peck, Callie removes Phoebe from the team for being underage.
-Upset, Phoebe plays chess in a nearby park, where she encounters and befriends Melody, a ghost of a teenage girl killed in a fire.
+Three years following the Summerville incident, (Note: As depicted in Ghostbusters: Afterlife (2021)) Callie Spengler, her boyfriend Gary Grooberson, her children Trevor and Phoebe and their friends Lucky Domingo and Podcast, relocate to New York City to aid Winston Zeddemore and Ray Stantz in re-establishing the Ghostbusters.
+Following the team's most-recent ghost capture, Walter Peck, the Ghostbusters' long-time opponent and current mayor, threatens to put them out of business for good.
+To appease him, Callie removes Phoebe from the team for being underage.
+Upset, Phoebe plays chess in a nearby park, where she encounters and befriends Melody, a ghost of a teenager killed in a fire.

 Ray and Podcast collect cursed objects for examination.
 Nadeem Razmaadi sells them a strange brass orb with ritual markings written in Mesopotamian Arabic.
-Ray determines it is an apotropaic trap due to copper alloys typically being used in rituals since the Bronze Age, believed to have spiritual conductivity.
+Knowing that copper-based alloys have long been believed to be spiritually conductive, Ray concludes that the orb is an apotropaic trap meant to contain a powerful entity.
+When Ray evaluates the orb's psychokinetic energy levels, it emits a broad-spectrum psionic burst.
+A cold wave travels from the orb to the Ghostbusters' firehouse headquarters and damages the containment unit, which is almost at full capacity.

-When Ray evaluates its psychokinetic energy levels, the orb emits broad-spectrum psionic energy.
-A cold wave travels from the orb to the Ghostbusters' firehouse headquarters and damages the ecto-containment unit, which is at near capacity.
-Winston takes the orb to his company's paranormal research and development center, run by Dr. Lars Pinfield.
-Using an experimental extraction device, he is unable to extract any orenda from it.
-The orb's captive psychically sabotages one of the center's ecto-confinements, allowing a ghost known as The Possessor to escape and hide in Podcast's equipment.
+Winston takes the orb to his company's paranormal research and development center, run by Doctor Lars Pinfield.
+Using an experimental device, he is unable to extract any orenda from it.
+The orb's captive psychically sabotages one of the center's confinements, allowing a "Possessor" ghost to escape and hide in Podcast's equipment.
 To learn more, Lars joins Trevor and Lucky to see Nadeem, who reveals that his grandmother kept the orb hidden within a brass-lined chamber.
 Peter Venkman, brought in to help, discovers Nadeem has latent pyrokinesis.